Stories

 CLEAR ALL

-U.S. Navy medical personnel treat a simulated casualty during a mass casualty exercise at an undisclosed location in Southwest Asia, Dec.
+U.S. Navy and Army medical personnel prepare to load a simulated casualty onto a UH-60 “Black Hawk” helicopter during a mass casualty exercise at an undisclosed location in Southwest Asia, Dec.
 23, 2015.
 Canadian forces, U.S. Air Force and Army medical personnel, along with U.S. Marines and Navy corpsmen with Special Purpose Marine Air Ground Task Force – Crisis Response – Central Command, participated in the joint exercise to hone the coalition’s medical response capabilities.
-SPMAGTF-CR-CC is currently deployed to the U.S. Central Command area of responsibility with a mission spanning 20 nations. - U.S. Navy medical personnel treat a simulated casualty during a mass casualty exercise at an undisclosed location in Southwest Asia, Dec.
+SPMAGTF-CR-CC is currently deployed to the U.S. Central Command area of responsibility with a mission spanning 20 nations. - U.S. Navy and Army medical personnel prepare to load a simulated casualty onto a UH-60 “Black Hawk” helicopter during a mass casualty exercise at an undisclosed location in Southwest Asia, Dec.
 23, 2015.
 Canadian forces, U.S. Air Force and Army medical personnel, along with U.S. Marines and Navy corpsmen with Special Purpose Marine Air Ground Task Force – Crisis Response – Central Command, participated in the joint exercise to hone the coalition’s medical response capabilities.
 SPMAGTF-CR-CC is currently deployed to the U.S. Central Command area of responsibility with a mission spanning 20 nations.

 The 2015 San Diego Sea Service Marine Corps Spouse of the Year recipient, Amanda McMillan, poses with her husband, Chief Warrant Officer Christopher McMillan, after being awarded at the San Diego Council Navy League monthly luncheon in San Diego, Dec.
 4. As a I Marine Expeditionary Force spouse, Amanda was awarded for her dedication to educating and volunteering with groups such as special needs children and fellow military families.
 The award was presented to McMillan by Jon Berg-Johnson (left), council president of San Diego Council Navy League of the United States.
 This is the fifth consecutive year a I MEF spouse has won the award.
 Nominees were selected by their respective commands for exhibiting a balance in their military community, their work and home life, and for serving their local community.
 Both Amanda and Christopher are Zephyrhills, Florida, natives.
 Christopher is a bulk fuel officer with 7th Engineer Support Battalion, 1st Marine Logistics Group, I MEF.
 “I’m more than honored to receive the award, but I know I could have done, can do so much more for the community.
 I can never express how thankful I am for the serves the military has provided me and my family,” Amanda said. - The 2015 San Diego Sea Service Marine Corps Spouse of the Year recipient, Amanda McMillan, poses with her husband, Chief Warrant Officer Christopher McMillan, after being awarded at the San Diego Council Navy League monthly luncheon in San Diego, Dec.
 4. As a I Marine Expeditionary Force spouse, Amanda was awarded for her dedication to educating and volunteering with groups such as special needs children and fellow military families.
 The award was presented to McMillan by Jon Berg-Johnson (left), council president of San Diego Council Navy League of the United States.
 This is the fifth consecutive year a I MEF spouse has won the award.
 Nominees were selected by their respective commands for exhibiting a balance in their military community, their work and home life, and for serving their local community.
 Both Amanda and Christopher are Zephyrhills, Florida, natives.
 Christopher is a bulk fuel officer with 7th Engineer Support Battalion, 1st Marine Logistics Group, I MEF.
 “I’m more than honored to receive the award, but I know I could have done, can do so much more for the community.
 I can never express how thankful I am for the serves the military has provided me and my family,” Amanda said.